 - A device that has a standard OS such as Android or iOS.

-There is a wave of these new devices based on Android that are being offered by various vendors including Zebra that can be used for various applications.
+There is a wave of these new devices based on Android that is being offered by various vendors including Zebra that can be used for various applications.
 Our teams are now developing field applications that can further utilize the features of the camera to take pictures in the field and attach to work orders and so forth.
 We are seeing this is the way of the future.

 This also allows us to develop X-platform deployable hybrid applications that we can deploy both on rugged devices within the industrial environment and further extend the same application to enterprise users in back-office.